luxonis/depthai-experiments/README.md

 **Experiments** can be anything from "here's some code and it works sometimes" to "this is almost a tutorial".

-The following list isn't exhaustive (as we randomly add experiments and we may forget to update this list), but here are some as of October 23rd 2020:
+The following list isn't exhaustive (as we randomly add experiments and we may forget to update this list):

 ## [Gen2] Gaze estimation ([here](https://github.com/luxonis/depthai-experiments/blob/master/gaze-estimation))